 - Tamika D. Mallory

 - Blair Imani

 @osopepatrisse is an artist, educator and one of the most important figures of the activism scene, which fights against racist and systemic injustice.
 In 2013 she co-founded the Black Lives Matter Global Network.
 While this started as the viral #BlackLivesMatter, it has now become the world's most relevant organization against racism and the motto of the current, peaceful protests.
 In addition to her key role in BLM, Cullors-Brignac founded Dignity and Power Now, an initiative to reform LA prisons and fight for the dignity and fundamental rights of inmates.

-Current relevance: The reason for the growth of the Black Lives Matter network founded by Cullors-Brignac is the recurring pattern of brutal violence against African-American people in recent years.
-The fact that the #BlackLivesMatter is by no means new, but that many people are dealing with it for the first time due to current media interest, emphasizes the importance of activists like Cullors-Brignac.
-And in this sense makes it clear that the support of the network can not only take place at given times and events that shake the world.
-Rather, it is important to remain active until there is positive - possibly systemic - change.
+Current relevance: The reason for the growth of the Black Lives Matter network founded by Cullors-Brignac is the recurring pattern of brutal violence against African American people in recent years.
+The fact that the #BlackLivesMatter is by no means new, although many people are dealing with it for the first time due to the current media interest, emphasizes the importance of activists like Cullors-Brignac.
+In this sense, it makes clear that the support of the network can not only take place at given times and events that shake the world.
+Rather, it is important to remain active until positive - possibly systemic - change occurs.

 2. Tamika D. Mallory